sorrxw/JerichoProject/README.md

 # JerichoProject
-The Jericho Project is meant to be a Secret Message Translator envisioned by Sorrxw
+The Jericho Project is meant to be a Secret Message Translator